Iruttu Araiyil Murattu Kuththu: Plot

 Veera is a playboy who is rejected by every potential bride because of that reason.
 Thendral accepts his marriage proposal with one condition.
 She demands that he impress her and asks him to take her on a trip in order to know each other better.
 She also suggests him to bring along another couple.
 Veera informs his friend Vasu, who tells him that he has a girlfriend named Kavya, who is Veera's ex-girlfriend.
 When Kavya learns about Vasu's friendship with Veera, she vows to get her hands on him during the trip.
-The couple then travels to Thailand and rents a bungalow.
+The couple then travels to Pattaya, Thailand and rents a bungalow.
 Their host asks them not to go into a particular room in that bungalow.

 One day, Veera and Vasu consume Viagra by accident, and when their girlfriends arrive earlier than expected, they run into the closed room to hide their arousal.
 There, they find a portrait of an under-dressed woman and masturbate, thereby arousing a ghost.
 The ghost begins to haunt them.
 She reveals that she died in an accident as a virgin and will have sex with a virgin to rest her soul.
 Since both of them are virgins, they are unable to leave the house.
 The ghost tries several attempts to have sex with Vasu and Veera but fails.
 They make fun of the ghost, but all their plans go in vain as she takes the form of a beautiful woman.

 Since Veera and Vasu's wives know that the ghost is present, they call Jack and Rose, two conmen disguised as Father and nun, respectively.
 When Jack and Rose encounter the ghost, they too are trapped because they are virgins.
 For pacifying the ghost, they hire a cook named Babyshri.
 There, Babyshri falls in love with Jack.
 From somewhere, another virgin man named Girish Kalyan comes and gets trapped in the house.
 To execute the plan, they come up with a plan to have a party in which they invite boys and girls, hoping that one of them should be a virgin, but no one is.
 Veera thinks that his playboy nature is responsible for all this fiasco and decides to have sex with the ghost.
 Veera almost seduces the ghost, but in the process puts a fire boundary around the ghost on the advice of a Buddhist priest named Swamy.
 While Swamy controls the ghost, all the others (Veera-Thendral, Vasu-Kavya, Jack-Babyshri & Rose-Swamy's assistant) have sex and lose their virginities, which, in turn, results in the ghost getting killed.
-While taming the ghost, it is revealed that Swamy and Girish are homosexual men.
+While taming the ghost, it is revealed that Swamy and Girish are gay.